Opposition Platform — For Life: Grenade attack and call for impeachment

 On 3 July 2020, a grenade was thrown into the party's office in Poltava, and one person was injured as a result of the explosion.

-Following the enactment of Ukrainian sanctions imposed on fellow party member Taras Kozak and his media outlets on 2 February 2021, the party's deputies initiated the impeachment of president Volodymyr Zelensky.
+Following the enactment of Ukrainian sanctions imposed on fellow party member Taras Kozak and his media outlets on 2 February 2021, the party's deputies began moving to initiate an impeachment of President Volodymyr Zelensky.

 2022 Russian invasion and banning

 As of early 2022, its leadership consisted of Rabinovich and Boyko (co-chairs), Medvedchuk (head of Political Council, chair of Strategic Council) and Serhiy Lovochkin (chair of the Executive Committee).

-On 24 February 2022 Russia launched a full scale invasion of Ukraine.
+On 24 February 2022, Russia launched a full scale invasion of Ukraine.
 On this day party member Illia Kyva expressed support for the invasion and blamed the war on Ukrainian President Volodymyr Zelenskyy and urged him to resign.
-On 3 March 2022 Kyva was expelled from the party.
-On 15 March 2022 parliament deprived Kyva of his mandate as a People's Deputy.
+On 3 March 2022, Kyva was expelled from the party.
+On 15 March 2022, parliament deprived Kyva of his mandate as a People's Deputy.

-On 7 March 2022 the party deprived Medvedchuk, who was charged with high treason in May 2021, of the post of co-chairman of the party; making Yuriy Boyko the sole chairman.
+On 7 March 2022, the party deprived Medvedchuk, who was charged with high treason in May 2021, of the post of co-chairman of the party; making Yuriy Boyko the sole chairman.
 Medvedchuk had escaped his house arrest on 28 February 2022.
 On 14 April, he was apprehended once again.

-On 7 March 2022 the party also demanded "from the leadership of the Russian Federation to stop the aggression against Ukraine and calls on the participants of the negotiation process to immediately decide on a ceasefire and withdrawal of all Russian troops from Ukraine."
+On 7 March 2022, the party also demanded "from the leadership of the Russian Federation to stop the aggression against Ukraine and calls on the participants of the negotiation process to immediately decide on a ceasefire and withdrawal of all Russian troops from Ukraine."
 The party also decided to support the participation of members of the Territorial Defense Forces to protect critical infrastructure, housing and looting and to support humanitarian corridors for the withdrawal of civilians.

 Opposition Platform – For Life was one of several political parties suspended by the National Security and Defense Council of Ukraine on 20 March 2022, along with Derzhava, Left Opposition, Nashi, Opposition Bloc, Party of Shariy, Progressive Socialist Party of Ukraine, Socialist Party of Ukraine, Union of Leftists, and the Volodymyr Saldo Block.